open-access-policies/streaming/_security_policies/sec_pol_008.md

 **3.4 Platform-Specific Vulnerability Management**

-Special attention to video streaming platform vulnerabilities:
-- Content delivery network (CDN) security assessments
-- Video encoding and streaming protocol vulnerabilities
-- Mobile application security testing across multiple platforms
-- Third-party player and plugin vulnerability monitoring
-- API security testing for platform integrations
-- User-generated content processing pipeline security reviews
+The Company must conduct content delivery network (CDN) security assessments and address video encoding and streaming protocol vulnerabilities.
+The Company must perform mobile application security testing across multiple platforms and monitor third-party player and plugin vulnerabilities.
+The Company must execute API security testing for platform integrations and conduct user-generated content processing pipeline security reviews.

 **3.5 Remediation Tracking and Reporting**

-Vulnerability remediation must be tracked and reported:
-- Centralized vulnerability management system for tracking remediation status
-- Regular reporting to executive leadership on vulnerability metrics
-- Key performance indicators (KPIs) for remediation timelines and effectiveness
-- Integration with change management processes for vulnerability fixes
-- Documentation of remediation decisions and risk acceptance rationales
+Vulnerability remediation must utilize a centralized vulnerability management system for tracking remediation status.
+The Company must provide regular reporting to executive leadership on vulnerability metrics and maintain key performance indicators (KPIs) for remediation timelines and effectiveness.
+The Company must ensure integration with change management processes for vulnerability fixes and maintain documentation of remediation decisions and risk acceptance rationales.

 **3.6 Emergency Response Procedures**

-Procedures for handling critical vulnerabilities:
-- 24/7 emergency response capability for critical vulnerabilities
-- Pre-approved emergency change procedures for security patches
-- Communication protocols for notifying stakeholders of critical vulnerabilities
-- Coordination with incident response team for actively exploited vulnerabilities
-- Business continuity considerations for emergency vulnerability remediation
+The Company must maintain 24/7 emergency response capability for critical vulnerabilities and implement pre-approved emergency change procedures for security patches.
+The Company must establish communication protocols for notifying stakeholders of critical vulnerabilities and ensure coordination with incident response teams for actively exploited vulnerabilities.
+The Company must incorporate business continuity considerations for emergency vulnerability remediation.

 **3.7 Third-Party and Vendor Vulnerability Management**

-Management of vulnerabilities in third-party systems:
-- Regular security assessments of vendor systems and applications
-- Contractual requirements for timely vulnerability disclosure and remediation
-- Monitoring of vendor security advisories and patch notifications
-- Risk assessment for vendor systems that cannot be immediately patched
-- Alternative mitigations when vendor patches are not available
+The Company must conduct regular security assessments of vendor systems and applications and establish contractual requirements for timely vulnerability disclosure and remediation.
+The Company must monitor vendor security advisories and patch notifications and perform risk assessments for vendor systems that cannot be immediately patched.
+The Company must implement alternative mitigations when vendor patches are not available.

 **3.8 Vulnerability Disclosure Program**

-The Company shall maintain a responsible disclosure program:
-- Public vulnerability disclosure policy and reporting mechanisms
-- Bug bounty program for crowd-sourced vulnerability identification
-- Clear guidelines for security researchers reporting vulnerabilities
-- Coordinated disclosure timelines and communication procedures
-- Recognition and reward programs for valuable vulnerability reports
+The Company must maintain a public vulnerability disclosure policy and reporting mechanisms and operate a bug bounty program for crowd-sourced vulnerability identification.
+The Company must provide clear guidelines for security researchers reporting vulnerabilities and establish coordinated disclosure timelines and communication procedures.
+The Company must implement recognition and reward programs for valuable vulnerability reports.

 **3.9 Penetration Testing**